The Personal OS I run every day.

 It's a skill called The Loop.

-The pitch in one line: the OS gets better the more you use it.
+The OS gets better as you use it.

 Here's how that works.

-You notice a friction in your week.
+You hit some friction in your week.
 Something you keep doing manually that a smarter version of you would have automated by now.
 A pattern you keep prompting Claude with but never quite locking in.
-A piece of pain you wish you could pin down — but you've never thought of yourself as a software person, so you've never built the thing.
+A piece of pain you wish you could pin down — but you're too busy to stop and figure it out.

 "This keeps coming up.
 Figure it out."